 Oxycontin Side Effects

 Oxycontin is prescribed in dosages pertaining to the amount of pain that the patient is in.
 The higher the dose, the more the drug interacts with the brain and opioid receptors.
 However, the larger dose can also cause Oxycontin addiction.
 Other side effects are drowsiness, nausea, and respiratory problems in elderly patients.
 Children can also be induced into a catatonic state through taking this medicine.

 Drug users of Oxycontin also face other side effects like severe withdrawals if they do not have the drug constantly in their system.
 Mixing with alcohol can also have fatal results.

 Signs of Oxycontin Addiction

 Finding out if someone is addicted to Oxycontin requires a little bit of observation.
 If they have recently had a prescription to the drug and are still in pain, they may be on the verge of addiction.
-Some people are jittery, sweaty, nauseous, and having stomach cramps is the drug is not in their system.
+Some people are jittery, sweaty, nauseous, and have stomach cramps if they are withdrawing from the drug (In need of a hit).